Mzzzhu/CMNEE/README.md

 6. [TEXT2EVENT](https://arxiv.org/pdf/2106.09232)
 7. [PAIE](https://arxiv.org/pdf/2202.12109)

+Relevant processed data can be found from: https://drive.google.com/drive/folders/1I8LZFlqbOiKU0068pPszOmyD2XWOHDKf?usp=sharing.
+Except for BERT+CRF and TEXT2EVENT, which we reproduced via [Omnievent](https://github.com/THU-KEG/OmniEvent), a comprehensive, fair, and easy-to-use toolkit for event understanding, other models were implemented through their relevant original repository.

 # Citation
 If CMNEE is helpful to your research, please consider citing the relevant paper.
 Thank you.